 In this section, we describe a process and structure for how to plan out your regional marketing budget.

-The initial step, when setting a local marketing budget plan, is to evaluate your objectives– or set goals if you do not have them.
+The initial step, when setting a local marketing budget plan, is to evaluate your objectives-- or set goals if you do not have them.

 If you currently have a strategic plan, sales forecast, or total marketing plan, use the objectives from your strategy or forecast.
 If you don't have a strategy or forecast, you'll need to establish goals.

-Example for objectives and goals:
+Example of objectives and goals:

 Many local services are wanting to increase their number of customers and sales revenue.